redwoodjs/redwood/docs/docs/router.md

 :::note Can I customize the development one?

-As it's part of the RedwoodJS framework, you can't _change_ the dev fatal error page - but you can always build your own that takes the same props.
+As it's part of the RedwoodJS framework, you can't _change_ the dev fatal error page, but you can always build your own that takes the same props.
 If there's a feature you want to add to the built-in version, let us know on the [forums](https://community.redwoodjs.com/).

 :::